primatejs/primate/docs/modules/markdown.md

 # Markdown

-This handler module serves Markdown components with the `md` extension.
+This handler module serves Markdown components with the `.md` extension.

 ## Install